50ten40/rsyncster/README.md

 # rsyncster
 __CMS -> Static site generation using standard cli utilities.
 Philosophy is seven second rule.
 Avoid tl;dr. User experience is fast, clean, simple.
 Mobile optimized.
 Accessibility is important.
-Screen reader friendly.__
+Screen reader friendly.
+This is very basic sloppy code, please vent your frustrations by fixing and sharing your awesome improvements. :)__

 Dependencies
 * Perl